-Back in 2017, Kodansha released a deluxe box set of Katsuhiro Otomo’s Akira to celebrate its 35th anniversary.
+Kodansha released the deluxe box set of Akira back in 2017 to celebrate the manga’s 35th anniversary.
 Included in the set are the six volumes of the series, along with the odds-and-ends artbook Akira Club.
 You also get a neat little patch of Kaneda’s jacket design.

-Set in the far-off year of 2019, Akira takes place in Neo-Tokyo, a neon-soaked dystopia where teenage biker gangs wage war on the streets while a growing resistance attempts to overthrow a corrupt government.
+The first chapter of Akira was published back in December 1982.
+This series took place in the far-off year of 2019, where teenage biker gangs wage war on the streets of a dystopian Neo-Tokyo, while a growing resistance attempts to overthrow a corrupt government.

 When Tetsuo, a punk biker with a severe self-esteem problem, is involved in an accident, he awakens latent psychic powers.
-He lets these new abilities go to his head, kicking off a gang war that builds to an explosive revolution that will permanently alter Neo-Tokyo.
+He lets these new abilities go to his head, kicking off a gang war that builds to a revolution that permanently alters Neo-Tokyo.
+Almost forty years later, it remains a high watermark of both manga and comics as a whole.

-If you’re a big fan of the movie adaption of Akira but have never dipped your toes into the source material, you owe it to yourself to read this.
-Even though the anime was written and directed by Katsuhiro Otomo, it only covers about 30% of the manga, at best.
-It’s almost like reading a different work that just happens to share the same characters and setting.
+If you’re a big fan of the movie adaption of Akira but have never dipped your toes into the source material, you owe it to yourself to read it.
+Even though the Akira anime was written and directed by Otomo, it only covers about a third of the manga, at best.
+It’s almost like reading a different work that shares the same characters and setting.

-You can grab the Akira 35th Anniversary Box Set here.
+You can grab the 35th Anniversary Akira box set on sale here.
 Trust me, you won’t regret it.